Thousands Of Dead Fish Pile Up Along Mystic River Shores Near Everett, Somerville

 SkyEye captured the floating fish in the river on Thursday afternoon.

-The Mystic River Watershed Association says the fish are Atlantic Medhaden.
-Experts from the MyRWA says the deaths are actually natural, and they don’t have to do with water quality.
+Patrick Herron, Executive Director of the Mystic River Watershed Association, told WBZ-TV that the fish are Atlantic Medhaden.
+They were likely driven to the Mystic River by a predator.

+Herron added that the deaths were natural, and they don’t have anything to do with water quality.

-“Ultimately, this high density of fish likely used up oxygen and perished.
-These are generally considered ‘natural’ die-offs, perhaps with role of predator (Stripers) pushing school into estuary,” MyRWA wrote on its Facebook page.
-“This is not a reflection on water quality– which earns a ‘B+’ on the mainstem of the river nor a pollution problem.”
+“About a week ago, we noticed a large school of Atlantic Medhaden had come into the river.
+And that can be a sign of something very positive, a reminder that this river is alive,” Herron said.

+“And it can be a little alarming when they come in in such great densities, because as a schooling fish, they can use up all of the oxygen and die,” he said.
+“And that’s ultimately what happened.”